Earth Sciences (ESCI)

 Credits: 4

 Course focuses on the application of chemical principles to solve problems in the Earth sciences.
 Students learn the chemical tools of thermodynamics and kinetics, element partitioning, conservation of mass, and isotope geochemistry.
 Explore geochemical properties/processes in the deep Earth and the Earth surface, atmosphere and marine systems, and cosmo-chemistry and investigate the interactions between these components of the Earth system.
 Lab.
-Prereq: one year each chemistry, calculus.
+One year each of calculus and chemistry required.

 Grade Mode: Letter Grading